Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Numerical Demonstration

-We employ the Ullersma--Caldeira--Leggett (or Brownian) model,\cite{Ullersma1966_1,Ullersma1966_2,CALDEIRA1983587,GRABERT1988115, Weiss2012,TW91PRA,TW92JCP} which is ideal for thermodynamic simulations because the subsystem and bath are well defined, and rigorous numerical solutions can be obtained in both classical and quantum cases under any time-dependent external perturbation.
-Many of the favorable features for thermodynamic investigations arise from the presence of a counter term, which allows us to include the contribution of the SB interaction in the bath.\cite{T15JCP,T06JPSJ,T20JCP,TW91PRA,TW92JCP,KT13JPCB} By introducing multiple heat baths at different temperatures controlled by time-dependent SB coupling functions, we can investigate isothermal, isentropic, thermostatic, and entropic processes.
-The total Hamiltonian for isothermal and thermostatic processes is written as\cite{KT24JCP1}
+We employed the Ullersma--Caldeira--Leggett (or Brownian) model,\cite{Ullersma1966_1,Ullersma1966_2,CALDEIRA1983587,GRABERT1988115, Weiss2012,TW91PRA,TW92JCP} which is ideal for thermodynamic simulations because the subsystem and bath are well defined, and rigorous numerical solutions can be obtained in both classical and quantum cases under any time-dependent external perturbation.
+Many of the favorable features for thermodynamic investigations arise from the presence of a counter term, which allows us to include the contribution of the SB interactions in the bath.\cite{T15JCP,T06JPSJ,T20JCP,TW91PRA,TW92JCP,KT13JPCB}

+By introducing multiple heat baths at different temperatures controlled by time-dependent SB coupling functions, we can investigate isothermal, isentropic, thermostatic, and entropic processes.
+The total Hamiltonian for isothermal and thermostatic processes is written as\cite{KT24JCP1,KT24JCP3}

 where